 TJCOG serves almost 2 million people in Chatham, Durham, Johnston, Lee, Moore, Orange, and Wake counties.
-The organization leads and coordinates a range of regional efforts that span across local boundaries, including transportation planning, development and land-use, housing affordability, water resource planning, disaster recovery and resilience, and economic development coordination.
-Additionally, the organization houses the Triangle J Area Agency on Aging, which oversees county aging initiatives and serves as a central source of information for older adults and their caregivers.
+Our staff lead and coordinate a range of programs that span across local boundaries, including transportation planning, development and land-use, housing affordability, water resource planning, disaster recovery and resilience, and economic development coordination.
+Additionally, the Triangle J Area Agency on Aging staff oversee county aging initiatives and serve as a central source of information for older adults and their caregivers.

 An Extension of Our Local Government Members

-TJCOG is a local government by law, however we are also a member organization for our local governments and rely on both the support and engagement of those communities and staff for existence and relevance.
+TJCOG is a local government by law, however we are also a member organization for our local governments and rely on both the support and engagement of those communities for existence and relevance.
 As the needs of our members change, the services provided by TJCOG also change.